First-order Conditions for Optimization in the Wasserstein Space: Introduction

 The study of~\eqref{eq:problem intro} in the probability space, and not in the space of signed measures, allows us to formulate simple, intuitive, and interpretable necessary and sufficient conditions for optimality, which oftentimes formally resemble their Euclidean counterparts (e.g., ``set the gradient to zero'').
 In particular, we do not need to repeatedly deal with normalization and non-negativity of the signed measures.

-\paragraph{Contributions} More specifically, our contributions are as follows. \begin{enumerate} \item We provide a coincise and self-contained review of the Wasserstein space, its geometry, and its differential structure.
-Our review bases on both existing results as well as on various novel extensions, and it is geared towards solving~\eqref{eq:problem intro}.
-We do not content ourselves with enunciating the theoretic results, but present many examples of functionals over the Wasserstein space, and characterize their properties such as continuity and differentiability.

-\item We derive novel necessary and sufficient KKT-type conditions for optimality of~\eqref{eq:problem intro} in the case of equality constraints and specific inequality constraints.
-Our analysis combines recent advances in the geometry and the differential structure of the Wasserstein space with classical methods from calculus of variations.

-\item We show that our methodology can be used to solve various problems (including unsolved ones) in \gls{acr:dro} and statistical inference with the \gls{acr:kl} divergence, sometimes even in closed form.
-While not representing the core of this work, the study of these specific problems is of independent interest.
+\paragraph{Contributions} We derive novel necessary and sufficient KKT-type conditions for optimality of~\eqref{eq:problem intro}.
+Our analysis combines recent advances in the geometry and the differential structure of the Wasserstein space (for which we also extend several fundamental results) with classical methods from calculus of variations.
+We complement our theoretic analysis with many examples of functionals over the Wasserstein space, for which we study the differentiability properties and provide expressions for their Wasserstein (sub)gradient.
+Finally, we show that our methodology can be utilized to solve mean-variance and mean-standard deviation \gls{acr:dro} and statistical inference with the \gls{acr:kl} divergence, sometimes even in closed form.
+While not representing the core of this work, the study of these problems is of independent interest.